Video Killed the Radio Star: Bruce Woolley and the Camera Club version

 Woolley's version was the first to be released, as a June 1979 single with his group the Camera Club on Epic Records, backed with "Get Away William" (written by Woolley and Dave Birch).
 It was also included on their debut studio album English Garden later that year.
 Their version was recorded in the same year as the Buggles' version, and was produced by Mike Hurst.
-Thomas Dolby, who helped produce the Buggles' version, play the keyboards on Woolley's version.
-Another contributer to the Buggles' version, Dave Birch, also contributed guitars to Woolley's version.
+Thomas Dolby, who helped produce the Buggles' version, played the keyboards on Woolley's version.
+Another contributor to the Buggles' version, Dave Birch, also contributed guitars to Woolley's version.